 Social care charges

 Solihull social care services provide care and support to those who need it.
-It is provided to allow people to live as full and enjoyable a life as possible, maintain their independence as much as possible and ensure that they live safely.
+Help is provided to people who:

 - live with a physical or learning disability